vinnyA3/neovim-config/README.md

 ```

 I don't use many plugins at the moment, so I'm not sure it's warranted to split the config out
 anymore than it is.
-Plugin specific configuration sits in a single file: `/lua/plugins/config.lua`.
+Currently, plugin specific configuration sits in a single file: `/lua/plugins/config.lua`.